 Risk factors for primary progressive aphasia include:

 As the disease progresses, other mental skills such as memory, planning and organizing can be affected.
 Some people develop other symptoms such as problems with movement, balance and swallowing.
-With these complications, people with the disease eventually will need help with day-to-day care.
+With these complications, people with the disease eventually need help with day-to-day care.

 To diagnose primary progressive aphasia, a neurologist or speech and language pathologist will likely review your symptoms and order tests.

 A brain MRI can help diagnose primary progressive aphasia.
 The test can detect shrinking of specific areas of the brain.
-MRI scans also can detect strokes, tumors or other conditions that affect brain function.
+MRI scans also can detect strokes, tumors and other conditions that affect brain function.

 Primary progressive aphasia can't be cured, and there are no medicines to treat it.
 However, some therapies might help improve or maintain your ability to communicate and manage your condition.

 Working with a speech-language pathologist, focusing primarily on ways to make up for lost language skills, can be helpful.
 Although speech and language therapy can't stop the progression of the condition, it can help you manage your condition.
 The therapy also may slow the progression of some symptoms.
+Your therapist may recommend that your caregivers also attend the appointments.

 Losing the ability to communicate can be stressful and frustrating.
-This is true for the person with primary progressive aphasia and friends and family.
+This is true for both the person with primary progressive aphasia and for friends and family.
 If you're a caregiver of someone with primary progressive aphasia, taking these steps can help everyone cope:

 Family members eventually may need to make long-term care choices for the person with primary progressive aphasia.
 They also may need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
 Start this process early so the person with primary progressive aphasia can be involved.